sheam/template-scaffolder/README.md

 # Getting Started
 1. Create a `scaffolding` directory in the root of your project.
 2. Create a sub-folder in the in your _scaffolding_ folder for each template.
-3. In the template folder add a `scaffolding.config.js` file with a default export that returns a `IConfig` object.
+3. In the template folder add a `scaffolding.config.mjs` file with a default export that returns a `IConfig` object.
 4. Add 1 or more files to the _template_ folder.
    The template files can contain `$VARIABLE$` that will be replaced by